 Employee Health Care.
 The District has adopted a plan for self-insurance of health and dental benefits for employees which is administered by a third party administrator.
 The plan provides for the District to pay all allowable health expenses up to \$50,000 annually, for each insured, with all claims for each insured in excess of \$50,000 insured by a "stop-loss" insurance policy.
-An aggregate overall stop-loss per year, based on a calculation of monthly attachment points, exists under the plan.
-Claim payments are based specific claims expenses.
-Estimated amounts of subrogation and reinsurance recoverable on unpaid claims are deducted from the liability for unpaid claims, if any.
+An aggregate overall stop-loss per calendar year, based on a calculation of monthly attachment points, exists under the plan.
+Claim payments are based specific claims are deducted from the liability for unpaid claims, if any.
 Unpaid claims at year end include all allocated claims adjustment expenditures.
 Claims that have been incurred but not reported ("IBNR") are reported as a liability in the health insurance fund (June 30, 2023 - \$52,068, June 30, 2022 - \$202,651).

 The District purchased an excess loss policy from Companion Life Insurance Company (the "CLIC") for the year ended June 30, 2023 for losses greater than \$50,000, per employee, subject to no maximum individual lifetime reimbursement and aggregate maximum per coverage period of \$1,000,000.